MicrosoftDocs/powerbi-docs/powerbi-docs/support/create-support-ticket.md

    ![Iframe issue description.](media/Create-support-ticket/iframe-issue-description.png)

-3. If no solution is found, select the problem type and subtype and then choose **See solutions**.
+3. If no solution is found, select the problem type and subtype and then choose **Get solutions**.
 For some problem type and subtype selections, you're asked to provide additional information.

    ![iframe ST selection.](media/Create-support-ticket/iframe-st-selection1.png)